 What is a leg ulcer (ulcus cruris)?

-A leg ulcer (ulcus cruris) is defined as a wound on the lower leg that heals badly or does not heal at all.
-These wounds often weep.
+A leg ulcer (ulcus cruris) is defined as a wound on the lower leg that fails to heal within two weeks.
+These wounds can be painful, itchy and weep.
 The specialist term “ulcus cruris” is derived from the Latin word ulcus (= ulcer) and cruris (= lower leg).
 There are various possible causes for leg ulcers.
-In 2012, 210,000 people in Germany suffered from a severe, active leg ulcer.1
+About 1 percent of the western population is affected by an acute venous leg ulcer.1

 Causes: How does a leg ulcer develop?

 An ulcus cruris can be caused by various conditions.
-It is nearly always circulatory disorders, such as diabetes mellitus and smoking, that are connected to the development of leg ulcers.
-Correct diagnosis and identification of the cause are important factors for further treatment.
+The most common underlying condition contributing to leg ulceration is venous disease which accounts for 60-80 percent of all leg ulcers.2 Correct diagnosis and identification of the cause is essential to ensure the patient receives the correct treatment.
 Doctors classify the different forms of ulcer according to the kind of circulatory disorder:

-- Ulcus cruris venosum: most severe form of chronic venous insufficiency (C6 according to CEAP, see below)
+- Venous leg ulcer (Ulcus cruris venosum): most severe form of chronic venous insufficiency (C6 according to CEAP, see below)

-- Ulcus cruris arteriosum: caused by arteriosclerosis / arterial calcification (paod: peripheral arterial occlusive disease)
+- Arterial leg ulcer (Ulcus cruris arteriosum): caused by arteriosclerosis / arterial calcification (PAD: peripheral arterial disease)

-- Ulcus cruris mixtum with venous and arterial causes
+- Mixed leg ulcer (Ulcus cruris mixtum) with venous and arterial causes

-- Other ulcera cruris as a result of other causes
+- Other ulcers (ulcera cruris) as a result of other causes

-Most common form: Ulcus cruris venosum (leg ulcer as a result of venous disease)
+Most common form: Ulcus cruris venosum (Venous leg ulcer)

-50-70 percent of all lower leg ulcers are regarded as venous-related.
-Only around 10-30 percent are caused by arterial circulatory problems.1,2
+60-80 percent of all lower leg ulcers are regarded as venous-related.2 Only around 10-30 percent are caused by arterial circulatory problems.3 10 – 20 percent suffer from a mixed ulcer caused by venous and arterial disease.3

 - C = Clinic (clinical findings)